kyuukestu/pokepedia-wiki/notes/trainers101.md

 - [Sea](trainers101.aquatic-permit.md)
 - [Sky](trainers101.aviation-permit.md)

+> [!NOTE]
-**Note:** Largely flavor text and not strictly enforced in RP, trainers who ride their pokémon are assumed to do so safely unless stated otherwise.
+> Largely flavor text and not strictly enforced in RP, trainers who ride their pokémon are assumed to do so safely unless stated otherwise.

 ## Bags